sdmp/sdmp.github.io/network/sharedkey/index.md

 ---
-layout: schema
+layout: docs
-title: session_key
+title: shared key
-subtitle: Used to establish a symmetric key for encrypting network traffic.
+subtitle: Generate a shared symmetric key.
 ---

 The SDMP uses the [Diffie-Helman][w_diffiehelman] key exchange as the way to